-7. No driver will get on or off his/her tractor while the engine is running at a pull
+7. No driver will leave his/her tractor unattended while the engine is running at a pull.

-8. All drivers or suitable person will drive tractors on, and off the track if the tractor is running or being towed.
+8. All drivers or suitable persons will drive tractors on, and off the track if the tractor is running or being towed.

 1. The officers and/or promoters may prohibit anyone from pulling for a substantial reason, such as hot-rodding or

 2. There shall be no alcoholic beverages consumed prior to, or during the pull by members and/or crew.

 3. Any driver not ready at his/her turn due to mechanical problems will have the option to pull in last position in the

 class in which he/she is registered if officials are notified.
 If the last tractor in a class experiences mechanical